 A secluded Nordic-style wooden hot tub is nestled under the eaves of the upper balcony, providing a romantic spot in which to relax as the sunset colours fade from the valley skies… A terrace surrounds the ground floor living space, providing plenty of opportunity to soak up some rays, or enjoy a drink and a nibble before your meal.
 If you’re in need of creature comforts, snuggle up in front of the log burner on the gorgeous linen sofas – heavenly on a snowy day – or tuck yourselves away in the TV corner with a beer to watch a movie, or hang out in the TV den below.

 Sleeping 10 guests, the chalet has 5 bedrooms decorated in beach-house pastel blues.
-There are two doubles, two full-sized bunk bed rooms and a twin bedroom, all of which have ample storage and boutique-style home furnishings.
+There are two doubles, a bunk bed room, a twin bedroom and a room which can be configured either as a double or twin, depending on your needs.
+All rooms have ample storage and boutique-style home furnishings.
 There are 4 bathrooms with either shower or bath and – as always in an Alpine Escape chalet – quality duvets and linen are provided as well as fluffy towels, robes, slippers and 100% natural botanical toiletries from the gorgeous Green & Spring and an Albus & Flora SPF lip balm.

 The large, modern kitchen is a great spot for culinary creatives to prepare tasty treats for the group, and is well-equipped with plenty of pots, pans and crockery to make catering easy.
 There are two well-stocked supermarkets in the village centre.
 Our self-catered service includes a concierge and welcome pack with washing-up kit.